michelcrypt4d4mus/log-thyself/README.md

 **NOTE:** If you want options other than the defaults, you'll have to edit [the launch script](scripts/start_log_stream_loader.sh)).

 ### Uninstallation
-The first step stops the process.
-It will start up again next time you restart the computer unless you run the 2nd step.
 Copy paste this stuff into the terminal:

 ```sh
 # Stop the launch daemon